Exactly How to Bake Your MakeupApril 17, 2020

-Step 1: Apply concealer to the under-eye area and any blemishes.
-Make sure the region is completely covered.
+STEP 1: Apply concealer to the under-eye area, the chin, the T-zone — anywhere you need it.
+Make sure the regions you choose are completely covered in the formula.
 Use a brush to lightly blend out the makeup.

-Step 3: Using a fluffy foundation brush, dust away any residual powder and gently blend it out so there’s no discoloration or makeup lines.
+STEP 4: Using a fluffy foundation brush, dust away any loose powder on top and gently blend it out so there’s no discoloration or makeup lines.